guzzle/guzzle/docs/http-messages.rst

 --------------

-Request messages contain a configuration collection that can be used by event listeners and HTTP adapters to modify how a request behaves or is transferred over the wire.
-For example, many of the request options that are specified when creating a request are actually set as config options that are only acted upon by adapters and listeners when the request is sent.
+Request messages contain a configuration collection that can be used by event listeners and HTTP handlers to modify how a request behaves or is transferred over the wire.
+For example, many of the request options that are specified when creating a request are actually set as config options that are only acted upon by handlers and listeners when the request is sent.

 You can get access to the request's config object using the ``getConfig()`` method of a request.